McMahons Point ferry wharf

-McMahons Point ferry wharf is located on the northern side of Sydney Harbour serving the North Sydney Council suburb of McMahons Point.
-It is served by Sydney Ferries Parramatta River and Pyrmont Bay services operated by First Fleet and RiverCat class ferries.
+McMahons Point ferry wharf is located on the northern side of Sydney Harbour serving the suburb of McMahons Point.
+It is served by Sydney Ferries Parramatta River and Pyrmont Bay services operated by First Fleet ferries.

 History

 From McMahon's Point - fare one penny by Arthur Streeton, which depicts McMahons Point wharf in 1890.

 There has been a wharf at McMahons Point since at least 1839, when Blues Point Road was gazetted as a thoroughfare from there to the township of St Leonards.
 At the beginning of the 20th century, a large number of passenger ferries plied the route between here and the city, with services operating every 10 to 15 minutes.
 Six million passengers a year were served by the wharf.
 A tramway opened in 1909 to bring more commuters to the wharf.

 When the Sydney Harbour Bridge opened in 1932 the ferry services became redundant, and in 1935 small ferries operated by Hegarty Ferries took over the runs formerly operated by the larger craft of Sydney Ferries Limited to McMahons Point.
 The wharf has since again become part of the Sydney Ferries network.